sebug/adc-stylebooks/README.md

 Some VM post-configuration will simply be done by a PowerShell script - I'd like to do better, but at the moment that seems to be the easiest (plus I'm gonna delete those machines often anyway).

 For ADC, I started by enable automatic provisioning of Citrix ADC 13.1 (Express) and enabled that on my subscription.
+Took the template.json and tried to integrate it in my main.bicep

+I enabled port 22 external access so that I can perform the rest of the setup (and maybe tunnel the UI setup, who knows...)